yasirbhutta/yasirbhutta.github.io/python/docs/oop-polymorphism/index.md

 3. For duck typing (**Task 3**), focus on shared method names rather than inheritance.
 4. Test your code with different object types.

-Want sample solutions for any of these?
-Let me know! 😊